How To Grease Tie Rod Ends

 A question we constantly get at DST is “How do I grease my Tie Rod Ends?”
 Some tie rod ends come with a grease zerk fitting installed and some are sealed from the factory with no easy avenue for lubrication.
-Here we will share some detailed instructions about how to grease your tie rod ends with or without a zerk fitting and how to trouble shoot potential problems.
+Here we will share some detailed instructions about how to grease your tie rod ends with or without a zerk fitting, what grease you should use, and how to troubleshoot potential problems.

 How to Grease Tie Rod Ends with Zerk Fittings

-Tie rod ends have an articulating metal stud that needs grease to keep the movement smooth.
-One way to extend the life of your tie rod end is to make sure they have plenty of fresh grease to soften that metal on metal contact of the ball and the bearing.
+Tie rod ends have an articulating metal stud that needs grease to keep your steering smooth.
 A zerk fitting makes this process very simple and gives you an easy way to keep those tie rod ends in good shape.

 A Grease Gun – A powered grease gun might be a little faster but you have a much better chance of blowing a seal on your tie-rod end with one.
 We suggest a manually powered gun.